PowerUser00/TeamKlondike-SpaceInvaders/README.md

-# TeamKlondike-SpaceInvaders
+# What is this?
-A game being developed by Team Klondike at DigiPen WaNIC
+This is a game being developed by Team Klondike at DigiPen WaNIC.
+# Why did you choose ZeroEngine?
+Because we already knew how to use it a bit.
+Also, it is (mostly) functional.